alexthemaster/moonlight/tutorials/creatingEvents.md

 module.exports = class extends Event {
     constructor(...args) {
         super(...args, {
-            name: 'name', // this will default to the filename
+            name: 'name', // defaults to the filename
-            disabled: false, // this will default to false
+            disabled: false, // defaults to false
             event: 'ready', // the event this file listens to (autocomplete is available and all!)
             once: false // whether or not to only listen to the event above once, defaults to false })
     }

-    // The run function will get passed any argument the event is supposed to get (e.g. message for the message event) run() {
+    // Any arguments the event receives will be passed to the run function (for example `message` for the message event) run() {

     }